 ⇒ the costs to go to the family doctor (huisarts) are also covered by the basic insurance

 ⇒ the care costs which are covered by your extra health insurance (aanvullende zorgverzekering).
-If you have it
+This only applies when you have an extra health insurance contract

 How do you pay for Own Risk?